RandyPatterson/aksworkshop_student/README.md

 [List of Modules](#modules-list)

-# Exercise: Working with Deployments
+# Exercise 4: Working with Deployments

 In this Exercise, you will create a Deployment and rollout an application update.
 Deployments provide a consistent mechanism to upgrade an application to a new version, while keeping the downtime to a minimum.
 Note that internally, Deployments use _ReplicaSets_ for managing Pods.
 However, you never work directly with _ReplicaSets_ since Deployments abstract out that interaction.